 This is an experiential course teaching skills in the counseling process.
 We will examine awareness and listening, attending and reflecting, questioning and summarizing, empathy, concreteness, problem definition, probing, and detailing.
 Role-playing and group work supplement didactic material.
-Prerequisite: U09-100.
+Prerequisite: U09-100 Intro to Psychology.